 Online Bachelor of Science in Engineering Degree Programs

-Online Bachelor’s Degrees in Aerospace Engineering
+Online Bachelor of Science Degrees in Aerospace Engineering

-Admission requirements include official high school transcript or equivalent, a grade point average of at least 2.5, and ACT and/or SAT scores (optional, but strongly encouraged).
-While an essay, resume, and two letters of recommendation are not required for admission, they may help for assessing qualifications and proof of English proficiency is necessary for international students.
+Admission requirements include an official high school transcript or equivalent, a grade point average of at least 2.5, and ACT and/or SAT scores (optional, but strongly encouraged).
+While an essay, resume, and two letters of recommendation are not required for admission, they may help in assessing qualifications and proof of English proficiency is necessary for international students.

 Embry-Riddle Aeronautical University is renowned for producing world-class professionals working in air traffic management, safety, meteorology, and unmanned aircraft systems.

-• Location: Daytona Beach, Florida
+• Location: Daytona Beach, FL

-• Accreditation: Aviation Accreditation Board International (AABI)
+• Accreditation: Aviation Accreditation Board International (AABI); Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)

-Bachelor’s Degrees in Biomedical Engineering (On-Campus)
+Online Bachelor of Science Degrees in Biomedical Engineering

 Biomedical engineering, also known as bioengineering, is one of the STEM fields.
 It combines principles from disciplines such as biology, engineering, medicine, and healthcare.

-• Location: Boston, Massachusetts
+• Location: Tempe, AZ

 • Expected Time to Completion: 36 to 48 months

-Online Bachelor’s Degrees in Chemical Engineering
+Online Bachelor of Science Degrees in Chemical Engineering

-Chemical engineering applies principles of physics, chemistry, mathematics, economics, and biology for efficiently producing, designing, transporting and transforming materials and energy.
+Chemical engineering applies principles of physics, chemistry, mathematics, economics, and biology for efficiently producing, designing, transporting, and transforming materials and energy.

 The University of North Dakota offers a bachelor of science in chemical engineering.
 This program can be completed online or on campus.
 Students can specialize in petroleum engineering, energetics, or sustainability, depending on their interests.